vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 ### 3 Modify your blank service class

-Simply add three lines of code to your class.
+Simply add four lines of code to your class.
 The "SELECT_OK_SW" defines a response that is "SUCCESS".
 The print on System's console prints out a byte array in hex encoding.
-After the print the method rezrns a "SUCCESS" to the reader.
+After the print the method returns a "SUCCESS" to the reader.

 ```plaintext
 ...